-To date the season has suited maize well with crops generally looking good.
-Now is the time to start planning for harvest and once the crop reaches 20% DM as a rule of thumb it will dry down at 2% per week on average.
-However, there will of course be varietal differences and seasonal weather effects influencing this.
-By testing crops now, you can start to liaise with contractors regarding harvest date with the target of ensiling at 32-35% dry matter.
+As a result of the weather, harvest will be earlier than usual so if you have not already done so start to monitor dry matters and plan for harvest.
+As a rule of thumb, once the crop reaches 20% DM it will dry down at 2% per week on average.
+However, there will of course be varietal differences and seasonal weather effects influencing this and it is likely maturity will be more rapid in stressed crops.
+By testing now, you can start to liaise with contractors regarding harvest date with the target of ensiling at 32-35% dry matter.

 Going too early will reduce yields and starch levels and lead to very acidic silage and effluent production.
 Leaving it too late will increase field losses and make the crop difficult to ensile leading to poor fermentation and increased potential for heating resulting in a lot of yeast and mould developing at feedout.
+Crops dying in the field will be more susceptible to fungal infection, especially if there is some heavy rain before harvest.

-There are varying methods available for sampling, but for the most accurate results you need to take a representative sample of the plants (well away from the gateway) chop them finely and dry them down.
+There are varying methods available for sampling dry matter, but for the most accurate results you need to take a representative sample of the plants (well away from the gateway) chop them finely and dry them down.

-The Dry Matter can be calculated as follows:

-Dry Matter% = Dry weight/Fresh weight X 100
+The Dry Matter can be calculated as follows: Dry Matter% = Dry weight/Fresh weight X 100

-Chop Length:
+Chop Length